Bhagavad Geeta: Chapter 2, Verses 1–6

 klaibyaṁ mā sma gamaḥ pārtha naitattvayyupapadyate,

-Sri Krishna is a very skillful teacher, he reprimands Arjuna to get his attention and then gives him internal strength to tackle the current situation by encouraging him.
-He refers to Arjuna as Partha to remind him of his extraordinary lineage to encourage him not to yield to this unmanliness and that it doesn’t befit him at all being born to such illustrious parents.
+Shri Krishna is a very skillful teacher.
+He reprimands Arjuna to get his attention.
+Then, he gives him internal strength to tackle the current situation by encouraging him.
+He refers to Arjuna as Partha to remind him of his extraordinary lineage.
+This encourages Arjuna not to yield to unmanliness.
+Arjuna is reminded that his behavior does not befit him at all, being born to such illustrious parents.

-He addresses him as parantapa reminding him of his strength and to conquer the enemy that has risen within him, making him not do his duty as a warrior.
+He addresses him as parantapa reminding him of his strength.
+He must conquer the enemy that has risen within him which is making him neglect his duty as a warrior.
 Unmanliness refers to being weak mentally.
 The feelings he is having in his mind are coming out of delusion and are not moral or noble.
-If it was based on wisdom, he wouldn’t be having this grief and doubt in his mind.
+If it was based on wisdom, he would not be having this grief and doubt in his mind.

 Chapter 2, Verse 4